Environmental Services Programs

 Clean Air Day June 5 - Celebrated during Environment Week, this day recognizes the importance of clean air to our environment and health.
 Stay tuned for details on events in Red Deer and central Alberta.

-Kick it to the Curb June 8-9 and October 19-20 - Don’t put your useful but unwanted items in the garbage - give them away during Kick it to the Curb.
+Kick it to the Curb third weekend of the month from May through October - Don’t put your useful but unwanted items in the garbage - give them away during Kick it to the Curb.

 Participate in these programs all year: